Get Your SO-101 Robot Arms

 Follow this sequence to connect your setup:

-2. Plug one end of the USB-C cable into the SO-101 arm and the other end into your computer (e.g., laptop, Raspberry Pi).
+2. For each arm, plug one end of a USB-C cable into the arm’s controller and the other end into your computer (e.g., laptop, Raspberry Pi).

 3. Connect any additional cameras to your computer.